 Rita Deedrick is a 20-year veteran of COSI, having spent the first ten years supporting COSI’s education and community programs.
 More recently, Ms. Deedrick was Director of COSI’s Center for Research and Evaluation, which includes the Lifelong Learning Group, a consultant group focused on collaborative study in lifelong learning.
 In this role, Ms. Deedrick was responsible for managing research, evaluation, and dissemination of visitor studies work within COSI as well as advancing COSI as a leader and advocate for research and evaluation in informal learning.
 Ms. Deedrick is now leading COSI’s effort to develop a Research and Development function, to help move COSI forward with internal and external partners through a social enterprise lens.
 Ms. Deedrick is an active member of the Visitor Studies Association, co-founder of the Columbus Area Visitor & Audience Studies (CAVAS) Community of Practice, and an active member of the Ohio Museums Association.
 Ms. Deedrick holds a BS in Business Education from The Ohio State University and an MS in Marketing and Communications from Franklin University in Columbus.

-Brian Seilstad is Dr. Moore’s graduate research assistant and a second year doctoral student in Multicultural and Equity Studies.
+Brian Seilstad is Dr. Moore’s graduate research assistant and a doctoral candidate in Multicultural and Equity Studies.
 He received his MA in Classical Languages from Bryn Mawr College.
 He served in the Peace Corps in Morocco, then worked as a service-learning advocate and a language instructor at Al Akhawayn University in Morocco.
 He focuses on linguistic diversity and equity, specifically with respect to refugees/migrants.

 Min-Seok Choi is doctoral candidate in Language, Education, and Society.
 He first joined the AISL project as a Research Apprentice.
 He earned his MA in Teaching English as a Foreign Language from the International Graduate School of English (Seoul).
 His research interests include ethnography, discourse analysis, and intercultural communication.
 Min-Seok currently focuses on second and academic language socialization as acquiring professional vision through a disciplinary practice and process.